k21971/EvilHack/doc/evilhack-changelog.md

 - Identity of the Riders hidden via farlook or 'More info about' prompt
 - Fix: thrown potions of polymorph by hostiles at hero that hit peacefuls anger them
+- Fix: cure sickness being cast on a peaceful monster that wasn't sick would anger it